oVirt/infra-docs/docs/CI/STDCI-Containers.markdown

 Please note, that the container fields are roughly equivalent to similar fields specified for a container configuration in Kubernetes.

-When specifying the `container` option, the STDCI system will launch the specified container providing the specified arguments, wait for it to finish and report whether it succeeded or failed.
+When specifying the `container` option the STDCI system will launch all the containers specified in the list one after another in the order they are specified.
+If any container returns a nonzero result, the execution will stop and an error will be reported.
+The containers will all run in the same host (Or POD in Kubernetes).

 **Note:** CI threads that use containers, may be defined in the same configuration file, alongside threads that used the legacy runtime.